 According to Dr. David Popenoe, co-director of the National Marriage Project, fathers are far more than just “second adults” in the home.
 Biological fathers who are more involved with their children provide care and benefits that no other person can offer.
 They are the ones who extend protection and act as an ideal male role model for their children.

 Influence Of A Father To A Child’s Development

 Fathers who are more hands-on to their children’s academic and learning process administer a sense of well-being and self-confidence.
 For example, children with fathers who have a better educational background tend to do better in school.
 Communication between a father and a child also results in a more expansive vocabulary and more complex language skills.

 Fathers are also more likely to challenge their children to try new things.
 When faced with this, children tend to believe in their capabilities to tackle difficult situations.
 “We found that fathers who are involved with their children have children with fewer problems,” says Maureen Black, PhD.

 - Emotional And Social Development

 How a father treats their children influence their social and emotional development.
 Children might adopt the way their father talks to them and treats them.
+“Our first attachment patterns shape our expectations for future attachments.” explains Jennifer Kromberg PsyD.
+“So a woman’s early relationship with dad, who is usually the first male object of her love, shapes her conscious and unconscious perceptions of what she can expect and what is acceptable in a romantic partner (for heterosexual women).”
 Fathers who engage with their child’s hobbies and interests results in a socially competent personality.
 At the same time, these children are most likely to have a better ability to build friendships and control their emotions.